-Gastric bypass surgery usually takes two to three hours to perform through small incisions.
-Patients typically stay in the hospital for three days following the surgery for observation during their recovery.
-If you live more than 90 minutes from the office, you will be required to stay in the area for a 14-day period (unless otherwise directed by your surgeon).
-Learn about accommodations in the Charleston area.
+Gastric bypass surgery usually takes two to two and a half hours to perform through small incisions.
+Patients typically stay in the hospital for one to two days following the surgery for observation during their recovery.

 Studies found that gastric bypass: